MSc Breast Imaging

 You will need to have a clinical placement secured before entry to the course.

-Following the theory aspect of the course, you will work with your practise educator in your placement, applying the theory and honing your practical skills.
+Following the theory aspect of the course, you will work with your practice educator in your placement, applying the theory and honing your practical skills.

-You will be supported during this time by your practise educator as well as the academic team here at the University, who will have regular interaction to help you along the way.
+You will be supported during this time by your practice educator as well as the academic team here at the University, who will have regular interaction to help you along the way.

 These may include webinars, meetings, placement visits, and other modes of communication.